 I was also suffering from the affliction of freshly broken-up people where every sappy song sends you into a fit of tears in the supermarket aisle.
-I knew I’d hit bottom when one night, curled up on the couch, house-sitting and watching Californication, I burst into tears at David Duchovny’s glib lines about women as if hearing him recite sonnets to the loveless.
+I knew I had hit bottom when one night, house-sitting and watching Californication, I burst into tears at David Duchovny’s glib lines about women as if hearing him recite sonnets to the loveless.

 Broke and broken, I hit the road with a traveling trade show for a retail store.
 If you’re thinking carnie, you’re not far off.
 I had done promotional modeling for trade shows before, but this was no candyass smiling-in-a-sexy-lil-tee job.
 This was grimy, tear-your-cuticles manual labor, which I had turned down several years in a row.
 It was fourteen-hour days of set-up, breakdown, lifting, hauling, you-may-as-well-be-sleeping-in-cinders work.
 You could see why I would’ve turned it down in the past, and maybe you’re wondering, like I did, why anyone would’ve offered it to self-pampered me in the first place.
 But this time around, I sought them out.
 As much as I have a talent for living off of nothing, I needed to stockpile money so I could move back into my own apartment.

 Each show, between set-up, breakdown and the actual event, was four to six days in a row.
 To my own astonishment, I didn’t quit after the first grueling one.
 In fact, not only did I end up working every single show in five cities, I did it ungrudgingly.
 Let me take it a step further: I was grateful, in spite of having developed frayed, rough hands with welled-in dirt I couldn’t scrub out.
 And my poor muscles?
 They despised me and took every chance to let me know through aches from the cords of my neck to the balls of my feet.